 Assignments will focus on the development of skills used in avian research, including conducting basic data analyses and summaries, and scientific communication.
-Students will complete a field notebook, and a major research or writing project.
-The requirements for the major project depend on whether students are enrolled in BIOL 225 or in REN R 401B.
-See below for details.
+Students will complete a field notebook, and a writing project (species account - details below).
 Unless otherwise specified, assignments are due by 11:59 pm PST on the date that they are due.
 Late assignments will lose 5% of their mark per day that they are late.